Constituent Voice: History

 Constituent Voice metrics track Voice and Agency (among other things) and show how they can become essential assets for development service providers.
 A core claim of the Constituent Voice method is that its “relationship metrics” can be refined to accurately predict social outcomes, thereby providing real-time indicators that organisations can manage to in order to improve their performance and results.

 A growing number of US national and international organisations are promoting Constituent Voice.
 The world’s largest charity rating agency, Charity Navigator, incorporated Constituent Voice into its 2013 revision of its rating system, Results Reporting.
 Specifically citing Constituent Voice, the influential annual trends forecast by Lucy Bernholz, Philanthropy and Social Economy: Blueprint 2014, highlights “constituent feedback” as a key trend going forward.
 The global business management consulting firm, McKinsey and Company, cited Constituent Voice as number one of five “best practices” for foundations seeking to “make assessment work”.
+Ground Truth Solutions, which emerged from Keystone as the leading promoter of Constituent Voice in the domain of humanitarian action, has deeply influenced the Core Humanitarian Standard.
+Responding to Keystone Accountability, the United States Congress adopted legislation in January 2014, and then further provisions over the next two years, requiring the State Department to report to Congress what the beneficiaries of American aid think about that aid.
+Similarly, following two years of sustained lobbying by Keystone, the World Bank also adopted a mandatory requirement in 2014 to collect and report "beneficiary feedback for all World Bank funded projects for which there are identifiable beneficiaries".
+Also in 2014, a number of US foundations formed a collective fund to spread Constituent Voice, The Fund for Shared Insight.

 Overview of method

 Constituent Voice is akin to other recent innovations in measurement and project evaluation systems such as Outcome mapping, Utilisation-Focused Evaluation, and Most significant change technique in that it values measurement for its usefulness.
 It complements these and related approaches in its focus on measuring relationship quality – especially relationships with the intended beneficiaries – and using these metrics to drive change in organisational practice.

 When asked in 2011 to explain why he championed Constituent Voice, the President of Oxfam America Ray Offenheiser, said “At its heart, Constituent Voice method promises to shift the very power to define ‘success’, and to declare when it has been achieved, into the hands of those that development organisations claim to serve.
 This shift toward greater agency is essential if we are to make development more effective.”

 Constituent Voice method has five steps, all of which must be completed.